 MassMutual holds corporate-owned life insurance issued by unaffiliated third party insurers to cover the lives of certain qualified senior employees.
 The primary purpose of the program is to offset future employee benefit expenses.
-MassMutual pays all premiums and is the beneficiary of these policies.
-MassMutual had recorded cash surrender values of these policies of \$2,104 million as of December 31, 2017 and \$1,981 million as of December 31, 2016.
+MassMutual pays all premiums and is the owner and beneficiary of these policies.
+MassMutual had recorded cash surrender values of these policies of \$2,115 million as of December 31, 2018 and \$2,104 million as of December 31, 2017.
+The cash surrender value is allocated 19% cash and short-term investments, 34% other invested assets, 17% stocks, 28% bonds and 2% real estate as of December 31, 2018, and 17% cash and short-term investments, 28% other invested assets, 19% stocks, 35% bonds and 1% real estate as of December 31, 2017.